Remembering Len Bias

 Len Bias

-To learn more about Bias and his unfortunate death, I highly recommend you watch (below) the ESPN 30 for 30 film "Without Bias" by director Kirk Fraser and the following clips.
+To learn more about Bias and his unfortunate death, I highly recommend you watch (below) the ESPN 30 for 30 film “Without Bias” by director Kirk Fraser and all of the following videos.

 BILL SIMMONS INTERVIEW